ronrothjr/dreamcraft-bot/README.md

 # DREAMCRAFT BOT

-#### Fate CLI will cover the complete features of the Fate Condensed, FAE and Core Systems.
+#### Fate CLI is Discord both that will cover the complete features of the Fate Condensed, FAE and Core Systems.

 **_Bold italics Indicates that the feature has not yet been implemented_**